This article originally appeared on VICE Netherlands.

-Obviously it's impossible to know exactly who is answering these questions – it could be a 12-year-old having a laugh for all you know – which is one of the many reasons that it would be unwise to take anything on the forum as sound advice.
+Obviously, it's impossible to know exactly who is answering these questions—it could be a 12-year-old having fun for all you know—which is one of the many reasons that it would be unwise to take anything on the forum as sound advice.

 Most questions on Dread's d/DrugManufacture forum are about the machines that make ecstasy pills.
-For instance, how in the world do you make pills that have two different coloured layers?
-The answer is pretty simple: "To make two-coloured pills, you need an industrial pill press.
-It's a press with two moulds that hold the powder, which are pushed together at the same time," says a forum member.
-That inspires the next logical question: how do you get your hands on a machine like that?
+For instance, how in the world do you make pills that have two different colored layers?
+The answer is pretty simple: "To make two-colored pills, you need an industrial pill press.
+It's a press with two molds that hold the powder, which are pushed together at the same time," says a forum member.
+That inspires the next logical question: How do you get your hands on a machine like that?

 You can imagine that ordering a pill press online and having it delivered to one's house might spike the interest of customs agents.
 The subforum on Dread provides answers.
 One tip: "Don't order it in the United States," because apparently they heavily monitor pill press orders.

 Not so long ago, Reddit was the place to talk about drugs on the regular internet.
 Since the start of this year, however, talking about buying drugs on the site has become strictly prohibited, so the community has made its way to the dark web, where nobody cares what you talk about.
 This transition has brought a few changes, especially when it comes to privacy.
 All shared information is encrypted several times before it's sent to the forum's servers.
 Search engines no longer show any responses on threads and the forum double-checks privacy settings.
 If they need to be changed, a message pops up to warn a user: "Be careful, your identity could be exposed."